valeriansaliou/plotters-conrod/README.md

 ### Example #1: `cpu-monitor`

-This example samples your CPU load every second, and renders it in real-time charts:
+This example samples your CPU load every second, and renders it in a real-time chart:

 ```sh
 cargo run --release --example cpu-monitor